 Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

-Roughly 86 billion neurons make up the brain and its complex communication center where molecules known as neurotransmitters carry chemical messages through the small gap in cells, known as the synapse.
-These neurotransmitters are produced within neurons and are necessary for the many functions and processes involving the brain and body.
+Roughly 86 billion neurons make up the human brain and its complex communication center where molecules known as neurotransmitters carry chemical messages through the small gap in cells, known as the synapse.
+[10]

 Neurons have three parts including the cell body that manages neuron activity, the axon that transmits messages from the cell body, and the dendrites that receive messages from neurons.
-The myelin sheath protects the axon so messages can travel faster.[8]

 Neurotransmitters can either act locally on a small region of the brain or more diffusely, spread over a wide area.
-Some neurotransmitters act as neurotransmitters in the brain in one region, while acting as a hormone in others.[7]

 Types of Neurotransmitters and Their Function